MinnPost/represent-minnesota/README.md

 ## Running on Heroku

-1. Deploy code to Heroku by running `git push heroku master`.
-Currently we don't have a staging app on Heroku because the database is too large for the free version.
+1. Deploy production code to Heroku by running `git push heroku master`.
 The production version deploys to https://represent-minnesota.herokuapp.com/.
+1. Deploy staging code to Heroku by pushing to the `staging` branch of this repository.
+This verison deploys at https://represent-minnesota-staging.herokuapp.com/.
-1. To update the shapefiles in the Heroku database, run `python manage.py loadshapefiles` (use `--reload` to reload the shapefiles)
+1. To update the shapefiles in the Heroku database, run `python manage.py loadshapefiles` (use `--reload` to reload the shapefiles).
+Currently this should only happen with the full dataset in production and not staging, since the set is too big for the free database plan.